Bigyajeet/SLOT_MACHINE/README.md

 * **Load Game:** Resume a previous game by loading the saved balance from a file.

 The code is structured with clear functions for each game operation, making it easy to understand and modify.
 It utilizes random number generation for the slot machine outcome and includes input validation to ensure user-friendly interaction.

+this program includes:

+User Input and Validation: The code takes input from the user and includes checks to ensure the input is valid (e.g., ensuring the deposit and bet are numbers within the allowed ranges, the number of lines is valid).
+Game Loop: The game() function implements a main game loop that continues until the player decides to quit.
+Game Logic: The code implements the core logic of a slot machine, including generating random outcomes, determining winning conditions, and calculating payouts.
+Modularity and Organization: Breaking the code into well-defined functions makes it easier to understand, test, and maintain.
+Data Representation: Choosing appropriate data structures (dictionaries for symbol information, lists for the slot machine grid) makes the code more efficient and easier to work with.
+State Management: The balance variable keeps track of the player's current money, representing the game's state.
+The save/load functions allow for persistent state management.